mohamedsafir/FUTURE_FS_01/README.md

 - CSS3
 - JavaScript
 - (Optional: Bootstrap if used)
+- Node.js
+- Express.js
+- MongoDB Database Connectivity
-- Netlify (for hosting and deployment)
+- vercel (for hosting and deployment)

 ---